GuidesHow To'sHow To Fix Device Settings Not Migrated On Windows 11?

 Key Takeaways

-• To address the Device Settings Not Migrated error on Windows 11, there are several approaches: uninstalling and reinstalling drivers, rolling back to previous driver versions, and ensuring that Windows remains current with the latest updates.
+• To address the Device Settings Not Migrated error on Windows 11, use: uninstalling and reinstalling drivers, rolling back to previous driver versions, and have the latest updates.

 Users who face the issue will see the following error message: